ably/ably-ruby/README.md

 We regression-test the SDK against a selection of Ruby versions (which we update over time, but usually consists of mainstream and widely used versions).
 Please refer to [.github/workflows/check.yml](./.github/workflows/check.yml) for the set of versions that currently undergo CI testing.

-If you find any compatibility issues, please [do raise an issue](https://github.com/ably/ably-ruby/issues/new) in this repository or [contact Ably customer support](https://support.ably.io/) for advice.
+If you find any compatibility issues, please [do raise an issue](https://github.com/ably/ably-ruby/issues/new) in this repository or [contact Ably customer support](https://ably.com/support/) for advice.

 ## Documentation

-Visit https://www.ably.io/documentation for a complete API reference and more examples.
+Visit https://ably.com/documentation for a complete API reference and code examples.

 ## Installation